Why should I use tutoring?

 What will a tutor expect from me?

-You are expected to be an active participant in your tutoring sessions.
+You are expected to be active participants in your tutoring sessions.
 Bring relevant materials to the tutoring session.
 Come prepared by:

 - Attending class